Everything you need to know about Technical Diving

 – A twinset imposes a fairly stiff position on the upper body and the neck.

 Each configuration presents advantages and disadvantages that vary depending on the environment and the type of diving.
-Make sure you consult your instructor if you have doubts.
+If you have doubts, make sure you consult your instructor.

 At Deep Dark Diving, we offer the possibility to do try-dives in side mount and back mount.
 One full day each, where your tech instructor will explain the configuration and how to adjust our harness in detail.
 Then you hit the water, practice basic safety exercises, and go for a fun dive.
 You then have a solid base to decide which one you prefer and what to look at before purchasing your own equipment and orient your training and dive life accordingly.